 What is the difference between Ductile Iron and Cast Iron?

-Cast iron refers to all iron parts that are cast and have a high carbon content, but in normal usage.
-Cast iron refers to gray iron, the cast parts with weaker iron structures containing graphite flakes.
+Cast iron refers to all iron parts that can be cast.
+Its carbon content is high.
+When Cast iron refers to gray iron.
+The cast parts with weaker iron structures containing graphite flakes.
 Ductile iron must specifically have the spherical graphite structure in the metal.

-Regular cast iron can be cast cheaply, machined very easily, and strength can be added through heat treating.
+Regular cast iron or gray iron cost is cheaper.
+Machining is very easy.
+And the strength can be added by heat treating.
 Gray iron lacks the strength and durability of ductile cast iron.
-Ductile iron castings are not much more expensive than gray iron castings.
-If there is no need for the benefits of ductile iron you should probably stick with the gray iron castings.
+Actually, Ductile iron castings cost is not much more expensive than gray iron castings.
+If you want better Iron casting, ductile iron should be a good choice.